axtk/routescape/README.md

 ## Route navigation

-Routescape's route navigation API is largely aligned with the similar native APIs familiar to most web developers, such as `<a href="/x">` and `window.location`, which helps reduce cognitive load and shorten the migration path from the native APIs:
+The Routescape's route navigation API is largely aligned with the similar native APIs familiar to most web developers, such as `<a href="/x">` and `window.location`, which helps reduce cognitive load and shorten the migration path from the native APIs:

 ```diff
 + import {A, useRoute} from 'routescape';